alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 Until now, we can use expansion steps, filter steps and auxiliary steps like `as(TAG)` to write complicated Gremlin sentences to traverse the graph.
 However, there are still two shortcomings:

 - If we want to find a vertex which is 10-hop(edges) away from the current vertex, we need to write expansion step 10 times, which is very cost-ineffective.
 - The number of hops from the source to the destination is arbitrary.
-For example, if we want to find all vertices which can be reached from a source vertex within 3-hops, it can not be solved by already introduced steps.
+For example, if we want to find all vertices which can be reached from a source vertex within 3-hops, it cannot be solved by already introduced steps.

 Therefore, we would like to introduce path expansion to solve the two problems, which extends the expansion steps `out()`, `in()` and `both()` as the [syntactic sugar](./supported_gremlin_steps.md).